adtork/Jeremy-Azure-lab/paas-over-vpn/README.md

 Assumptions:
 -	A valid Azure subscription account.
 If you don’t have one, you can create your free azure account (https://azure.microsoft.com/en-us/free/) today.
-- Azure CLI 2.0, follow these instructions to install: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli
+- Latest Azure CLI, follow these instructions to install: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli